 A Change In The Japanese Attitude Towards Tattoos

-With International trade becoming more and more important, the Japanese are now realising that to encourage tourism they cannot be very strict when it comes to tattoos.
+With international trade becoming more and more important, the Japanese are now realizing that to encourage tourism they cannot be very strict when it comes to tattoos.

 Especially with the Olympics and Paralympics hosted by the country in 2020 and the Rugby World Cup held in Japan in 2019, there has been a surge in the number of people visiting Japan and tourism is a major source of income for the country.

 The government has realized that it is impractical to ban tourists who have tattoos.
 Tattoos are kind of a norm across the world and most tourists who visit Japan are sure to have at least a tiny one.

 That has changed things slightly with many tourist attractions and hot springs across Japan.
 Most places still enforce rules that tattoos have to be hidden, so tourists who have them must cover them up using clothes or a bandage.

 Despite the government encouraging tourist locations to be more flexible, there are still many beaches, hot springs, and other spas which strictly ban tattoos.

 A good practice is to call ahead in advance and let the spa, hot spring, or tourist attraction know that you have a tattoo.